Vulkan Tutorial in C - 004 - Initialization Part 2

 vk.graphicsAndPresentQueueFamily = queueFamilyIndex;

-I won't be looping through queue families or assigning scores to GPUs based on their features.
-Instead, I assume the first queue family will support graphics capabilities and assert that in the code.
+I won't be looping through queue families, assigning scores to GPUs based on their features, or anything fancy.

 Queue Priority